 - Outside airflow slot isn’t adjustable

-Created in collaboration by Vandy Vape and Tony B, the Pulse Dual is powered by two 18650 batteries.
+Created in collaboration by Vandy Vape and El Mono Vapeador the Requiem BF is powered by one 18650 batteries.
 It’s one of the smallest dual battery squonk mods that is available in the world, but don’t let its diminutive size fool you.

-This mean little machine is a powerhouse that is rated for up to 220 watts and is built like its ready for a beating.
+This mean little machine is a powerhouse that is a full mechanical mod device and is built like its ready for a beating.

 There is little to no looseness in the mod, you won’t be hearing that annoying rattling sound you get from some other box mods.
 Even better is the way the grip seemingly molds into your hands in an ultra comfortable manner.